PurwadhikaDev/AlphaGroup_JC_DS_OL_15_FinalProject/README.md

 To the Notebook:
 - Added Version 2.1, that corrects the values for the calculation of the target freight value-to-price ratio for the 'Lost' and 'Potential' seller clusters.
+- Added explanations to the problem statement that further pinpoint the goals set for this notebook.
+- Changed the suggested deadlines for some of the recommendations section in the notebook.
+- Added an overall main target at the recommendations section in the notebook: a minimum retention rate to be maintained for a certain duration.

 Link to all the core datasets used for this project: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?resource=download&select=olist_orders_dataset.csv